 What These Verses Do and Don’t Mean

-These verses have been used to browbeat wives into feeling guilty for not wanting sex or for avoiding it.
+These verses have been used to browbeat wives into feeling guilty when they don’t want sex or avoid it.
 But notice that Paul doesn’t say a wife’s body belongs only to her spouse.
 It says it belongs also to her spouse.
 As ‘one flesh,’ a wife shares her body with her husband.
-Bible commentaries also point out that when Paul says we ‘belong’ to one another, he’s not just emphasizing our ownership rights over one another, but he’s also clarifying that our exclusive conjugal rights belong to each other —no outsiders allowed.
+Bible commentaries also point out that when Paul says we ‘belong’ to one another, he’s not just emphasizing our ownership rights over one another.
+He’s also clarifying that our exclusive conjugal rights belong to each other —no outsiders allowed.

-This passage does not teach that a wife (or husband, for that matter) should submit to sex whenever, wherever, and however our partner demands it, no matter how we feel.
-Rather, it teaches that since my husband’s body belongs to me, I should care about it enough to give it pleasure whenever I possibly can, and he likewise with my body.
-In the same way, since my husband’s body belongs to me, I should also be understanding and generous when it’s not “in the mood,” and he likewise with my body.
+This passage does not teach that a wife (or a husband) should submit to sex whenever, wherever, and however our partner demands it.
+Rather, it teaches that since my husband’s body belongs to me I should care enough to give it pleasure whenever I possibly can.
+And he is to do likewise with my body.
+In the same way, my husband’s body belongs to me.
+I should also be understanding and generous when it’s not “in the mood.”
+And he is to do likewise with my body.
 The emphasis is on mutuality, not selfishness.

 At first reading, this passage may also seem to teach that sex is a duty, a required act.
 But duty is better translated as sacred responsibility.
-Paul is advising couples to continue to have sex on a regular basis because sex is at the heart of our sacred oneness and helps to protect our fidelity.
-The intent of this duty isn’t that a wife complies with a husband’s selfish appetite for sex on demand or vice versa, but to fulfill her sacred obligation to meet her husband’s sexual needs, keep the marriage bed pure, and keep each other free of sexual temptation.
+Paul is advising couples to continue to have sex on a regular basis.
+That is because sex is at the heart of our sacred oneness.
+It helps to protect our fidelity.
+The intent of this duty isn’t that a wife complies with a husband’s selfish appetite for sex on demand or vice versa.
+The intent is for her to fulfill her sacred obligation to meet her husband’s sexual needs.
+It is to keep the marriage bed pure, and keep each other free of sexual temptation.